-Xbox One X and Xbox One S: What's the 4k difference?
+Here's everything you need to know about the new Xbox

 Should you upgrade to the One X and is it worth the price?

 First off, if you don't have a 4K TV then no, you shouldn't upgrade.
-Without a 4K-capable TV, almost all of the improvements the One S or the One X have made will be moot.
+Without a 4K-capable TV, almost all of the improvements the One S or the One X have made are moot.
 But if you're looking to go all out and upgrade your entire home entertainment suite, our resident TV expert has already made a list of the Best 4K & HDR TVs for Gaming.
 Or, if you're looking to save a little money, you could always get one of the more budget-friendly 4K TVs like the TCL P Series.

 It's a trickier question if you already have a 4K TV.
 Will the picture quality be better and will you have faster load times with the One X?
 Absolutely.
 Is there enough of an improvement to justify an extra $200 compared to the One S?
 Harder to say.

 If you have an original Xbox One and spend enough time playing games or using your Xbox as a media center, the upgrade to the One X might be an easier pill to swallow.
-It is, after all, the most powerful console on the market currently; if you demand the best, well, here it is.
-But for anyone who doesn't need the slightly better picture quality (native 4K vs. upscaled 4K) or a three-second load time on a game compared to five seconds, the $499.99 Xbox One X is the definition of unnecessary.
+It is, after all, the most powerful console on the market currently.
+If you demand the best, well, here it is.
+But for anyone who doesn't need the slightly better picture quality (native 4K vs. upscaled 4K) or faster load times, the $499.99 Xbox One X is the definition of unnecessary.